tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 # Acknowledgements

+The sequence number encryption concept is taken from QUIC
+{{?RFC9000}}.
+We would like to thank the authors of RFC 9000 for their work.
+Felix Günther and Martin Thomson contributed the analysis in
+{{ccm-bounds}}.
 We would like to thank Jonathan Hammell, Bernard Aboba, and Andy Cunningham for their review comments.

 Additionally, we would like to thank the IESG members for their review comments: Martin Duke, Erik Kline, Francesca Palombini, Lars Eggert, Zaheduzzaman Sarker, John Scudder, Éric Vyncke, Robert Wilton, Roman Danyliw, Benjamin Kaduk, Murray Kucherawy, Martin Vigoureux, and Alvaro Retana.